 a.
-Project Brief: Develop a Project Brief that describes the roles and responsibilities of stakeholders and scope and nature of the project. s b.
+Project Brief: Develop a Project Brief that describes the roles and responsibilities of stakeholders and scope and nature of the project. ĺ } b.
 Genre: Consider issues related to genre and determine whether the product is Scripture or Scripture-based.
 Refer to DFTTP section on Genre.
-Justification for decisions should be stated in the Project Brief. meaning of "son(s) of e term that is in focus.
-Refer to the sections on the of God" and "Father." џ words used to express these meanings and rank o express the meaning(s) of the term. џ Q: Is this a Scri pture Product?
-Yes No Ţ Process for selection of terms $\mathbb{Q}$ Process for selection of terms $\mathbb{Q}$ d.1.
+Justification for decisions should be stated in the Project Brief. ĺ } c.
+Exegesis: Determine the range of meaning of the meaning of "son(s) o 1 } d.
+List options: Make a list of receptor language them according to their suitability to 0 1 11: C : ; Q: Is this a Scri Yes ↓ No ↓ Process for selection of terms ↓ Process for selection of terms d.1.
 Make sure the chosen rendering communicates the meaning of "the most directly equivalent familial (term)" "within the given linguistic and cultural context" of the primary audience (as in Project Brief), as further defined by the term "son by nature."
-Test the understanding of the term with the primary audience and modify as needed. $\hat{U}$ d.2.
-Test the understanding of the term with the primary audience. $\hat{\Gamma}$ Yes ⇒ Q: Does the term succeed in communicating the widest possible range of meanings of "son by nature," as well as the sense(s) determined in the initial exegesis step, without serious miscommunication?
-Proceed to Step d.5 below. ∜ No d.3.
-Explore ways to correct the misunderstanding through the use of modifiers or paratextual material. ↓ No Yes ⇔ Q: After testing, does the term now succeed in communicating the widest possible range of meanings of "son by nature," as well as the sense(s) determined in the initial exegesis step, without serious miscommunication?
-Proceed to Step d.5 below.
+Test the understanding of the term with the primary audience and modify as needed. Û d.2.
+Test the understanding of the term with the primary audience. $\hat{ au}$ Yes ⇔ Q: Does the term succeed in communicating the widest possible range of meanings of "son by nature," as well as the sense(s) determined in the initial exegesis step, without serious miscommunication?
+Proceed to Step d.5 below. ♣ No d.3.
+Explore ways to correct the misunderstanding through the use of modifiers or paratextual material.
+Yes ⇔ Q: After testing, does the term now succeed in Proceed to Step d.5 below. communicating the widest possible range of meanings of "son by nature," as well as the sense(s) determined in the initial exegesis step, without serious miscommunication?
+Froceed to step a.5 below.

-↓ d.4.
+d.4.
 A translation consultant needs to review the process to this point.
+If the consultant confirms that the modified term creates misunderstanding, seek assistance of a DFT Project Assessment Group in considering a familial term other than "son by nature."

+₽ No

+Q: After testing, does the term now succeed in communicating the widest possible range of meanings of "son by nature," as well as the sense(s) determined in the initial exegesis step, without serious miscommunication?

+Yes ⇒

+d.5.
+Document the decision-making process and all relevant information

+No ⊕

+↓ Success

-If the consultant confirms that the modified term creates misunderstanding, seek assistance of a DFT Project Assessment Group in considering a familial term other than "son by nature." ↓ No Yes⇔ Q: After testing, does the term now succeed in communicating the widest possible range of meanings of "son by nature," as well as the sense(s) determined in the initial exegesis step, without serious miscommunication? d.5.
-Document the decision-making process and all relevant information .↓ No ↓ Success Û Juliess Q: After testing, does the term now succeed in communicating the widest possible range of meanings of "son by nature," as well as the sense(s) determined in the initial exegesis step, without serious miscommunication? ↓ sense(s) determined in the initial exegesis step, without serious miscommunication? ↓ d.6.
-Choose one of the following options: sense(s) determined in the initial exegesis step, without serious miscommunication? ↓ ↓ Option B:
+Q: After testing, does the term now succeed in communicating the widest possible range of meanings of "son by nature," as well as the sense(s) determined in the initial exegesis step, without serious miscommunication?

+d.6.
+Choose one of the following options:

+Option A:

+Return to the foundation-setting considerations:

+Produce a different genre and modify Project

+Brief accordingly.

+↓ Option B:

+Acknowledge that the project will proceed with terms that are not compliant with SIL Standards.

+SIL will withdraw from involvement in that project.